 Millennia of history

 For thousands of years, Native Americans prized the fertile Mississippi River Valley for its abundant fishing and wildlife, protective hardwood forests, and temperate climate.
 Winona’s storied past as a Native American home centers on the tribe of Dakota Indians led by a succession of Chiefs Wapasha — a bloodline that still exists today.
-In fact, Winona takes its name from this band of Indians, as the Dakota word we-no-nah means first-born daughter, and the legend of Princess Wenonah, daughter of Chief Wapasha, is infused into the history that Winona cherishes.
+In fact, Winona takes its name from this band of Indians, as the Dakota word we-no-nah means first-born daughter, and the city has long embraced the legend of “Princess” Wenonah, daughter of Chief Wapasha, as part of the history that Winona cherishes.

 Winona’s natural abundance